Your continued use of this website implies consent for usage of cookies. Our cookie policy.

 Of course, it’s always going to be helpful to get a rough idea of what’s hatching.
 It’s fun too – and you can do it at your own pace, one or two species at a time.
 Latin names and pedantic amounts of detail don’t matter – but do try and get a rough idea of the size and colour of what hatches.
 The Fishing In Wales website features a handy ‘match the hatch guide’ created especially for Welsh rivers – check it out here.

 River fly patterns can quickly get confusing, so keep it simple to begin with.
 If you’re used to stillwater fishing, you’ll find the flies a lot smaller and more realistic (typically sizes 14 to 18 are best to start with).
-I would take a simple Klinkhammer Emerger in a few colours (an excellent and easy to spot floating fly), along with the F-Fly and perhaps a few little Caddis.
-As for nymphs, you cannot go far wrong with a beaded Hare’s Ear and a Pheasant Tail Nymph.
+For a general purpose dry fly, take a simple Klinkhammer Emerger (pictured below) in a few colours.
+This is an excellent and easy to spot floating fly, along with the F-Fly and perhaps a parachute Adams in various sizes.
+As for nymphs, you cannot go far wrong with a 3.mm tungsten beaded Hare’s Ear and a Pheasant Tail Nymph, both tied on jig hooks.
+Nymphs tied with heavier beads, 4mm or more can be very usefull in deep fast water.
+Again keep it simple – a Walts Worm is an uncomplicated nymph, but it works!

 If you can see fish rising now and again, you could start with a dry fly.
 Watch carefully and try to see where the fish is coming up from (the rings at the surface or “rise forms” will travel with the flow, so the actual trout could be another few feet away).
 Do the rises keep occurring in the same place?